Tropical storm Polo threatens battered Mexican resort of Los Cabos

 So far power had been restored to just over a third of the state, the CFE said in a statement.

 As of Thursday, some 18,000 tourists had been airlifted out of the area.
-On Friday, the U.S. embassy in Mexico City said most U.S. citizens had left Los Cabos, adding that those who remained should easily find a flight.
+But thousands remained, and emergency bottled water had to be handed out in the popular U.S. tourist retreat.

 By then, the Mexican government had sent in 8,000 troops and federal police to reinforce security after looters made off with everything from beer to bicycles and plasma TVs from supermarkets in San Jose del Cabo and Cabo San Lucas.